wordshaker/jesswhite_4/_posts/2018-04-09-impactfuldashboardspart1-post.md

 * **What are the KPI’s of your project**

-KPI is an acronym that stands for <a href="https://en.wikipedia.org/wiki/Performance_indicator" target="_blank">Key Performance Indicator</a>.
+KPI is an acronym that stands for <a href="https://en.wikipedia.org/wiki/Performance_indicator" rel="noreferrer" target="_blank">Key Performance Indicator</a>.
 Most company plans and objectives will have KPI's associated with them.
 Again by having measurements associated with these, the success of the initiatives can be monitored as well as their progress.
 If it doesn't look like a KPI is going to be met, reactive measures can be taken.

 * **How might this initiative fail?**